elastic/Log-File-IP-Sanitizer-KVP/README.md

 			2-IPv4 domain.local
 			3-IPv4	blah.com

-Contents of Output
+Output file contents:

 	##
 	# Host Database
 	#
 	# localhost is used to configure the loopback interface
 	# when the system is booting.
 Do not change this entry.
 	##
 	2-IPv4	localhost
 	1-IPv4	broadcasthost
 	2-IPv4  domain.local
 	3-IPv4	blah.com
 	::1		localhost